Mastodon

 • Anyone can see your post at the permalink without logging in.

-• Your post will appear in-app in the public timelines.
+• Your post will appear in-app in the public timelines and on your profile.

 • Your followers will receive the post in their home feeds, and anyone mentioned will receive the post in notifications.